auth0/Auth0.swift/README.md

 ```
 </details>

+Once the session cookie has been cleared, delete the user's credentials from your application.

-### Default Alert Box
+### SSO Alert Box (iOS / macOS)

 ![sso-alert](./sso-alert.png)

-Check the [FAQ](FAQ.md) for more information about the alert box that pops up by default when using Web Auth.
+Check the [FAQ](FAQ.md) for more information about the alert box that pops up **by default** when using Web Auth.

 [Go up ⤴](#table-of-contents)